-The project's status will be reported to the County's PM quarterly.
-The results of the field audit, QC activities, data quality assessments, and performance evaluations will be incorporated into the final report.
+The project's overall status will be reported to the County's PM monthly.
+During both the spring and summer index periods a weekly email will be sent updating the County PM with number of sites sampled and a tracking by PSU of how many total sites have been sampled to date and how many remain to be sampled.
+The results of the field audit, QC activities, data quality assessments, and performance evaluations will be incorporated into the annual monitoring report.
 The report will be reviewed by the Contractor PM.